 The following documents should be submitted with your online application:

 Your personal statement should include and explain:

 You must also have a satisfactory enhanced Disclosure and Barring Service (DBS) Check (including child and adult barred list check) and a Occupational Health Check.
 Both of these are organised by the University.

 A satisfactory Overseas Criminal Record Check/Local Police Certificate is also required, in addition to a DBS check, where you have lived outside of the UK in the last 5 years for 6 months or more.
 Where it is not possible to obtain an Overseas Check a relevant professional reference may be accepted

-If you are already a registered physiotherapist, please see Continuing Professional Development on our Health and Human Sciences web pages.
+If you are already a registered physiotherapist, please see our Continuing Professional Development webpage.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

-Please note that our MSc Physiotherapy (pre-registration) programme, is an intensive two year course based at our Colchester campus.
+Please note that our MSc Physiotherapy (Pre-Registration) is an intensive two-year course based at our Colchester Campus.

 Postgraduate study is the chance to take your education to the next level.
 These carefully selected modules will give you the chance to explore, question, and create powerful ideas.
 Picked to give you an extensive and in-depth education, they’ll equip you with the specialist knowledge, vital transferrable skills, and the confidence to make a genuine difference to the world around you.